luzzyzhang/my-python-cookbook/fluent-python/17-futures/README.md

 - How can `flags_asyncio.py` perform 5x faster than `flags.py` when both are single threaded?

 ## Blocking I/O and the GIL
+> The CPython interpreter is **not thread-safe internally**, --> so it has a **Global Interpreter Lock (GIL)** which allows only one thread at a time to execute Python bytecodes. --> That’s why a single Python process usually cannot use multiple CPU cores at the same time